Orange Felines Continue To Dominate Social Media With Pure Unfiltered Chaos

 "This Is Hercules.
 3 Years Ago I Found Him Hiding Near My Mailbox"

-Dr. Linda P. Case, an animal nutritionist, highlights that diet can also impact a cat's energy levels and behavior.
+Diet can impact a cat's energy levels and behavior.
 A balanced diet is crucial for maintaining healthy weight and activity levels.

-Case recommends consulting with a veterinarian to ensure that the cat's nutritional needs are met.
+Consulting with a veterinarian to ensure that the cat's nutritional needs are met is recommended.
 A proper diet can lead to more energy during playtime, which can result in even more entertaining antics on social media, benefiting both the cat and its owner.

 "He's Fully Charged"